josephjohnjj/distributed-dask-cluster-on-gadi/README.md

 ```

-We will be using a Python virtual environment for this tutorial.
-The virtual environment is available in __/scratch/vp91/Training-Venv/dask/dask-venv__.
-All the requirements of that virtual environment are available in the text file __requirements.txt__.
+In this tutorial, we'll utilize a Python virtual environment.
+The virtual environment can be found at __/scratch/vp91/Training-Venv/dask/dask-venv__.
+The prerequisites for building this virtual environment are available in the text file __requirements.txt__.

 We can can use the following command to deploy a Dask cluster using Dask.